AdrianMosnegutu/docscribe.nvim/README.md

 That's it! `docscribe.nvim` will:

-- Identify the function
+- Detect the function at your cursor location.
+- Automatically remove any existing docstring right above the function.
-- Generate appropriate documentation based on the language
+- Generate fresh documentation based on the function’s contents and language.
-- Insert the documentation at the correct position
+- Insert the new docstring in the appropriate format and location.
-- Show a visual notification of the process
+- Provide visual feedback with spinner and highlight animations.

 ### Tips for Best Results